• Skip to primary navigation

 It’s Easy Cleanup!
 The salmon is baked in a foil packet, so it makes clean-up a breeze.

 So Delicious!
 Did I mention this dish is incredible?
-The lemon brings out the flavors of the salmon and garlic and the butter makes it irresistible.
+The lemon brings out the flavors of the salmon and garlic, and the butter makes it irresistible.

-🥘 Baked Salmon In Foil Ingredients
+🥘 Ingredients

 The ingredients in this dish are simple yet packed full of flavor!
-Each seasoning helps highlight the salmon, not cover up its delicate flavor, so that you can savor the fresh taste.
+Each seasoning helps highlight the salmon, not cover up its delicate flavor so that you can savor the fresh taste.

-• Salmon – You can use fresh, or frozen – just make sure you thaw the salmon in your fridge or under cold water first.
+• Salmon – You can use fresh or frozen – just make sure you thaw the salmon in your fridge or under cold water first.
 It’s also up to you whether you use wild-caught or farm-raised salmon — though they cook slightly differently.
 (See Tips & Recipe Notes)

-• Olive Oil – A fantastic cooking oil and I love extra virgin olive oil (EVOO).
+• Olive Oil – A fantastic cooking oil, and I love extra virgin olive oil (EVOO).
 You won’t be using much of it, so it can be substituted with whatever you have on hand.

 • Lemon – Adds bright, delicious flavor to the salmon.
 The slices of lemon permeate the fish with citrus notes.

 • Unsalted Butter – Keeps the salmon moist and juicy.
-Use your favorite brand, but for a richer flavor, use a European butter.
+Use your favorite brand, but for a richer flavor, use European butter.

 • Garlic – Finely minced to spread that classic, savory taste evenly across the fish.
 You can use store-bought minced garlic, too, but garlic powder won’t provide the same fresh flavor.